 The significant accounting policies adopted by the Group are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

 Basis of preparation and going concern

-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee.
+Prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee. ("IFRIC")